Information Systems Academic Advising

 Current Carnegie Mellon University students in high academic standing may apply to be admitted to the Information Systems major as transfer students.
 For full details, see the undergraduate catalog and speak with the IS Academic Advisor.

-Transfers into Information Systems are always subject to availability of space in the major.
 Applications will be considered based on the following criteria:

 - Strong record of academic performance at Carnegie Mellon (minimum QPA of 3.4)